 - Contact lists and resources: key supplier details, system credentials, and alternate site arrangements if applicable.

-Store the plan in multiple locations, including both digital and physical versions, and make sure relevant staff know where to find it.
-Regular reviews will keep information current as your systems and team grow.
+Store the plan in multiple locations, digital and physical, and make sure relevant staff know where to find it.
+Regular reviews keep information current as your systems and team grow.

 Testing and Maintenance